 Seeking a straightforward, family-friendly outing?
 Plan a trip to the casual Sol Duc Hot Springs Resort on the Olympic Peninsula.
 Located 40 minutes west of Port Angeles, the resort is open from late March until mid-October and offers access to three mineral pools ranging from 99-104°F and one freshwater pool varying seasonably between 50-85°F. Each mineral pool is closed twice daily for a resting period to ensure health and safety and is drained nightly for cleaning.

-Visiting Sol Duc is certainly doable as a long day trip or you can make it a longer stay by reserving one of their cozy and comfortable 32 cabins.
+Visiting Sol Duc can certainly be done as a long day trip, but I would consider reserving one of their 32 cozy, comfortable cabins and spending time exploring the surrounding beauty of the Olympics.
 The resort offers dining, a gift shop, massage services, and a small grocery store.
-If you decide to stay, know that Sol Duc is more casual than a 5-star resort experience.
-There are no TVs, radios, telephones, or internet here.
-The perfect place to unplug, relax, and soak!
+If you decide to stay, know that Sol Duc is casual and not a 5-star resort/spa experience.
+There are no TVs, radios, telephones, or internet here, making it a perfect place to unplug, relax, soak, and enjoy nature!

 Located inside Olympic National Park, there are plenty of hiking opportunities nearby and a tent and RV campground is located only a few minutes walk from the springs.
 If you visit, don’t miss the 6 mile Lover’s Lane Loop hike to the beautiful Sol Duc Falls.
 The trail winds through old growth forest and it’s easy to trip over your feet as you look up at the towering trees.
-The forest seems so prehistoric you can almost imagine that you’re walking with the dinosaurs.
+This prehistoric forest almost makes it seem that you’re walking with the dinosaurs.

 The original Sol Duc resort was built in 1912 and was considered one of the most elaborate health resorts in the country.
 The 165 room hotel attracted as many as 10,000 guests each summer, some making the trip from as far away as Europe.
 To reach the resort back then it took a 6 hour, 75 mile steamship trip to Port Crescent, a 20 mile auto stage ride to the east shore of Lake Crescent, another steamboat ride across the lake, and finally, a 14 mile Stanley Steamer auto drive.
 Whew!
 That’s quite the trip!